Nature Walks | Mountain Bike | Fish | Camp | Beaches

 Experience nature in unbridled coastal wilderness, retune your body clock and challenge yourself in unspoilt national parks.

 Travel through unspoilt temperate forests on your way to isolated beaches and estuaries.
-Take a coastal walk along a rugged headland, launch a kayak or drop a line to catch a fish.Mimosa Rocks National Park hugs the coast for 20 kilometres, hiding secluded spots such as Bithry Inlet, Moon Bay and Nelson Beach.
-The park was named after the SS Mimosa, wrecked on rocks visible from Aragunnu, a sacred site of the Yuin people for tens of thousands of years.
+Take a coastal walk along a rugged headland, explore Yuin and European history, and make a day of it with a picnic or a visit to one of the many scenic barbecue areas.Mimosa Rocks National Park hugs the coast for 20 kilometres between Bermagui and Tathra, and is loved for its lagoons, lakes and spotted gums setting it apart from the southern parks.
+Its winding roads lead to secluded spots such as Bithry Inlet, Moon Bay and Nelson Beach.

-Mumbulla Creek Falls in Biamanga National Park includes a wheelchair-accessible walkway and viewing platform at the water falls.
-Bournda National Park is a birdwatchers and wildlife lovers paradise including the epic and sacred Wallagoot Lake and the freshwater Bondi Lake.
-Wadbilliga National Park encompasses Brogo Dam, and is a haven for kayakers and fishers.
-For extreme isolation, where all you have is all you can carry, Nadgee Nature Reserve is for you.
+Wadbilliga National Park encompasses Brogo Dam, and is a fresh water haven for kayakers and anglers.
+For extreme isolation, where all you have is all you can carry, the most southern park, Nadgee Nature Reserve is for you.

 The Sapphire Coast is home to one-third of Australia’s bird species, over 50 mammal species and 1000 varieties of plants.
 There is such diversity along our 225 kilometre coastline that UNESCO declared parts of it a World Biosphere Reserve.